 After lunch, drive to the royal tomb of Emperor Tu Duc, set amid a lake, frangipani bushes and pine trees.
 At the end of the day, head back to Hue.

 Day 13 - Phong Nha-Ke Bang National Park

-This afternoon continue on to the a picturesque village outside the Phong Nha-Ke Bang National Park and our our base for tonight.
+This afternoon continue on to the a picturesque village outside the Phong Nha-Ke Bang National Park.

 Day 14 - Phong Nha-Ke Bang National Park / Overnight train

 In the late afternoon, travel to Dong Hoi and catch and overnight sleeper train to Hanoi.
 The journey will take about 10 hours.

 Day 15 - Hanoi

 Later in the day, youâll visit the Ho Chi Minh Mausoleum complex, including the One Pillar Pagoda and the Ho Chi Minh Museum.

 In the evening, enjoy a performance of water puppetry, a unique and traditional Vietnamese art form.